thriveweb/sailinginparadise/content/boatTours/2018-08-31-private-charters.md

   spectacular views and access to pristine beaches as the boat arrives at isolated islands surrounded by crystal clear turquoise waters.
-There are plentiful activities available on board to keep you entertained including Beach Volleyball, Stand Up Paddleboards, Inflatables, Beach Cricket and Snorkel gear.
+There are plentiful activities available on board to keep you entertained including Beach Volleyball, Stand Up Paddleboards, Inflatables and Beach Cricket.

   Sail at sunset and you will be treated to a sunset across the Broadwater and over the Gold Coast Mountains followed by the twinkling Gold Coast City Skyline by night, simply breathtaking!